This policy was last updated on: 12th August 2020

 All information you provide to us is stored on our secure servers.
 Any payment transactions carried out by us or our chosen third-party provider of payment processing services will be sent in encrypted form.

 Transmission of information via the internet is not completely secure.
-Although we do our best to protect your personal data, we cannot guarantee its security during transmission.
-Once we have received your information, we will use strict procedures and security features to try to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way.
+Although we do our best to protect your and your child’s personal data, we cannot guarantee its security during transmission.
+Once we have received your information, we will use strict procedures and security features to try to prevent your and your child’s personal data from being accidentally lost, used or accessed in an unauthorised way.

-We limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know and are subject to a duty of confidentiality.
+We limit access to your (and your child’s) personal data to those employees, agents, contractors and other third parties who have a business need to know the information and are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.